-A Lloyds pharmacy located in a small precinct in Totton, Southampton.
+A Lloyds pharmacy located in a small shopping parade in central Reading.
 The pharmacy dispenses NHS and private prescriptions, sells a range of over-the-counter medicines and provides health advice.
 The pharmacy also dispenses some medicines in multi-compartment compliance aids (MDS trays or blister packs) for those who may have difficulty managing their medicines at home and for patients in care homes.
-The pharmacy provides a supervised consumption service for substance misuse patients, needle exchange, emergency hormonal contraception and a local delivery service.
+The pharmacy provides a supervised consumption service and a local delivery service.